funkyfourier/eris35-speakermount/README.md

 These are 3D printable speaker wall mounts for [the Presonus ERIS E3.5 speakers](https://www.presonus.com/products/Eris-E35).
 They can be tiltet and rotated to allow for optimal listening angle.

-To build one them, you will need the following items:
+To build one of them, you will need the following items:

 ![All pieces](https://raw.githubusercontent.com/funkyfourier/eris35-speakermount/master/images/speakermount-all-pieces_small.jpg)